bikecoders/ngx-deploy-starter/README.md

 #### `--projects`

 - **optional**
-- Default: Doesn't have any default value (array string)
 - Example:
-  - `nx generate ngx-deploy-npm:install --projects=lib-1,lib-2` – Only `lib-1` and `lib-2` are going to be configurated
+  - `nx generate ngx-deploy-npm:install --projects=lib-1,lib-2` – Only `lib-1` and `lib-2` are going to configure

-Specify which libraries should be configurated.
+Specify which libraries should be configured.
 Useful when you have a workspace with several libraries and don't want to overwrite existing configuration
 Should be `,` separated, without spaces.

 ### `--access` <a name="--access-ng-add-install"></a>